manleyevangelista/homelab/readme.md

 I’m happy with my current setup, and it should last me at least the next five years (as of July 2025).
 I love how silent the whole thing is.
 I didn’t go with WiFi 7 or 2.5Gbps Ethernet because only one device supports it, so it’s not worth the extra cost.

 I also chose 4TB of storage since I don’t have many files.
 Out of the 1.3TB I’m using, about half are movies and shows that I delete after watching.
 I’ll upgrade storage only when needed.

+As I was adding pictures to this page, I realized that my setup is unintentionally color-coded — black and white.
+This actually makes it easier to guide my mother when I’m not home.

+For example, if one of the ISPs goes down, I can simply tell her:

+>"Disconnect the black wires from the white router on the left, and move them to the other router on the right."

 Overall, this setup balances between cost and practicality.